Budget reports! Budget reports! Long live, budget reports!

 To see your spending trends, from month to month and over time, click on the “Trends” button in the upper right corner:

 The Trends report is set up in the exact same way as the Totals report.
-You have your color-coded categories (now in a bar graph) on the left side of the screen and your total, average, and graph legend in the blue container on the right.
+You have your color-coded categories (now in a bar graph) on the left side of the screen and your total, average, and graph legend on the right.

 You can hover over each colored category in the bar graph to see the total and percent of the total spent for each month.
 By clicking on a colored category, you will then drill down into that category to see the total spent for each subcategory.
 As with the Totals report, you can click on each subcategory (in the bar graph or in the legend on the right) to view all transactions tied to that subcategory.